 EXPANDED LEARNING

-In San Francisco, BACR delivers expanded learning activities and services to more than 3,600 students a year at 14 schools.
-These services are made possible thanks to long-standing partnerships with the San Francisco Unified School District and the San Francisco Department of Children, Youth and Their Families (DCYF).
+In San Francisco, BACR delivers expanded learning activities and services to more than 3,000 students averaged a year at 15 school-based programs and 4 of the SF Beacon Initiative.
+These programs help to close the gap between school and community needs by creating partnerships to offer resources and coordinate services that result in positive outcomes for youth and families.
+These services are made possible thanks to long-standing partnerships with the San Francisco Unified School District and the San Francisco Department of Children, Youth and Their Families (DCYF) and San Francisco Beacon Initiative.
 Serving a wide range of neighborhoods from the Bayview to the Sunset and Marina, BACR makes every effort to hire staff who are reflective of the communities we serve.
-Each summer we operate programs at at least 10 sites to help prevent summer slide and keep our youth engaged in fun and enriching activities.
+Each summer we operate programs at at least 10 sites to keep our youth engaged in fun and enriching activities.

 KRISTY KENNADY | MESSAGE KRISTY